vikasnr/llm-cls/README.md

     Synthetic dataset doesn’t closely resemble real user queries and responses.
 This is one area which will need greater amount of time - fetching from varies source and aggregating them for modules.

 - ###### Feature selection
     I wouldn't say the features choosen initially are the best.
-All though I have added `BLEU`, `ROUGE`, `Hallucination` score scores etc in feedback system, it could be helpful to have these scores during intial modelling.
+All though I have added `BLEU`, `ROUGE`, `Hallucination` scores etc in feedback system, it could be helpful to have these scores during intial modelling.

 - ###### Increasing Training Data
     Increasing the number of training examples by collecting from varies sources and transforming will definitely be beneficial.